Are you looking for a property in the Cotswolds?

-The favoured Daylesford organic farm located near to Kingham is popular with Cotswolds visitors and residents alike.
+The favoured Daylesford organic farm located near Kingham is popular with Cotswolds visitors and residents alike.

 Chipping Norton is home to the Soho Farmhouse which is a hotel and members club set within 100 acres of Oxfordshire Cotswolds countryside.

-There are several restaurants on sites which local residents often visit, many choose to be members and enjoy full use of the facilities.
+There are several restaurants on sites that local residents often visit, many choose to be members and enjoy full use of the facilities.

-Residents in the northern Cotswolds area benefit from having easy access to Oxford, which offers a full range of amenities including museums, galleries and theatres and for those moving to the area with their family the schools in Oxford and it’s surrounds are exemplary.
+Residents in the northern Cotswolds area benefit from having easy access to Oxford, which offers a full range of amenities including museums, galleries and theatres and for those moving to the area with their family the schools in Oxford and its surroundings are exemplary.